PhilippSoeder/udacity-project-4-ml-microservice-kubernetes/README.md

 ## Setup the Environment

 * Create a virtualenv and activate it
+  * Use `make setup` to create a python virtualenv
+  * Use `source ~/.devops/bin/activate` to activate the virtualenv
 * Run `make install` to install the necessary dependencies

 ### Running `app.py`